← back to methodeutics

 Controlled experiments are tri-abduction

-Chapters 1–3 established abduction as the third mode of reasoning, distinct from deduction and induction: generating hypotheses from surprising observations.
-Chapter 4 defined the primitive: diff.
-Chapter 5 automated it: bi-abduction infers the frame without the observer choosing what to snapshot.
+Abduction is the third mode of reasoning, distinct from deduction and induction: generating hypotheses from surprising observations.
+Diff is the primitive; bi-abduction automates it, inferring the frame without the observer choosing what to snapshot.

 Tri-abduction adds branching.
 The question moves from "what explains this observation?" to "what explains why this observation differs from that one?"
 That is the gap between diagnosis and causal inference.
-Diagnosis says the alternator might be the problem.
-Causal inference says the alternator is the problem, because tapping it changed the outcome and tapping the radiator didn't.
+Diagnosis says connector A might be the problem.
+Causal inference says connector A is the problem, because wiggling it changed the outcome and wiggling connector B didn't.

 The controlled experiment is tri-abduction performed by a human.
 Hold starting conditions constant.
 Vary one thing.
 Observe whether the outcome changes.
 If it does, the varied thing is a candidate cause, subject to confounding, measurement quality, and power.
 Mill's method of difference, read through a separation logic lens.